DUDL 2

 -- Aff Stuff --

 - On the policy end of the spectrum, I don't have too many comments for the aff besides the generic ones.
-Have an internal links to your impacts and if you're gonna go util v vtl/deontology stuff then go all in or go home.
+Have an internal link to your harms and if you're gonna go util v vtl/deontology stuff then go all in or go home.
 On the Kritikal side, I'm down for whatever and will vote on rejections of the topic if there's an impacted reason as to why engagement in the context of the resolution is bad as well as Kritkal interps of the topic.
 Be clear about what your argument is early on.
 It serves better to be straight forward with your claims with me instead of using a ton of jargon.

 -- Neg Stuff --